cmorgan3324/cloud-resume-challenge/README.md

-# Serverless Web Resume
+# My AWS Cloud Resume Challenge

-A serverless web application that hosts your resume, built using AWS services and modern DevOps practices.
+A serverless web application that hosts my resume, built using AWS services and modern DevOps practices.
 This project demonstrates how to migrate a legacy application via lift-and-shift and deploy on AWS using AWS RDS, AWS Lambda, AWS API Gateway, AWS Route 53, Terraform, GitHub Actions, and JavaScript.

 ## Overview